 Formative feedback will be provided to you through a combination of self-reflection, peer group and tutor feedback.
 Summative assessments will provide a measure of the extent to which students have achieved the learning outcomes of the modules.

 Authentic assessment means relevant assessment; in terms of contemporary contexts and relevant to your personal interests and your future aspirations.
 The authenticity of assessment is an important consideration in how we design assignments and project briefs.
 This means that we think carefully about the relevance of assessment outcomes; not only in academic terms but also in terms of your chosen career path, skill development needs and the future of work in your chosen discipline.
 Where appropriate, there will be an element of choice in your assessment.
 Some projects will allow you to choose the focus and format of your submission.

-A-level: ABB including at least one Maths or Science subject.
+A-level: ABB ABB preferably including one Maths or Science subject (with a pass in the science practical).
 Excluding General Studies and Critical Thinking

 We also require a pass in the science practical.

 Pass diploma with 60 credits overall, including at least 45 credits at level 3, of which 30 credits must be at Distinction and 15 credits at Merit or higher.
 An interview and a piece of written work may be required.

 DDM in maths or science.